-If you had a condition that wasn’t well-understood, as well as mostly ignored and leaving you struggling to find your place in a world that was confusing and odd, would you want a cure for that condition?
-If scientists developed such a cure, would you take it?
+If you had a condition that wasn’t well-understood, as well as mostly ignored and leaving you struggling to understand your place in a world that was confusing and odd, would you take a cure if it was offered?

-My dyspraxia is often misunderstood, not least of all by me, so I can appreciate how misunderstandings from others easily happen.
-Sometimes, people don’t appreciate why I think or act in a particular way, or why I sometimes fail to respond to situations in the accepted way.
-Raising the profile of dyspraxia would help no end.
-Medication wouldn’t help, just as removing dyspraxia from the world wouldn’t do any good; we would lose creative, flexible thinkers, and gain more additions to the status quo of thought and behaviour.
+My dyspraxia is often misunderstood, not least of all by me, so I can appreciate how misunderstandings between me and others can easily happen.
+Sometimes, people don’t “get” why I think or act in a particular way, or why I sometimes fail to give the “normal” response to a situation.

 Would it be easier if I didn’t have the condition, in a society that can’t accommodate me?
 Sometimes.